gao-hongnan/omniverse/README.DevOps.md

     have been easily prevented with proper checks in place.

-He will also need to decide with the team if it is worth refactoring potentially tens of thousands of code!!!
+He will also need to decide with the team if it is worth refactoring potentially tens of thousands of code!

 ### Long-Term Consequences